What is prior authorization — and why are denials so common?

 Track every deadline and keep copies of everything

-Prior-auth appeals are unforgiving on deadlines.
-Missing the 180-day internal appeal window or the external review window waives the right entirely.
+Prior-auth appeals are time-sensitive.
+Use the deadline in the denial notice and governing plan documents; missing it may jeopardize review rights, although exceptions or extensions can exist.
 Maintain a written log of every call (date, time, person you spoke with, reference number), keep copies of every letter and portal submission, and set calendar reminders for each deadline.
-Your appeal file may need to be referenced months later during external review.

 What to include in a medical-necessity appeal letter